 - Encourage farmers to adopt innovative and modern agricultural practices.

 - Ensure positive cash and credit flow in the agriculture sector.

 Launched in 2015, The Paramparagat Krishi Vikas Yojana (PKVY) is one of the most popular Government schemes for farmers to promote organic farming in the country.

 According to the scheme, farmers will be encouraged to form groups or clusters and take to organic farming methods over large areas in the country.

 The aim is to form 10,000 clusters over the next three years and bring about five lakh acres of agricultural area under organic farming.
-The scheme also intends to cover certification costs and promote organic farming through traditional resources.
+So, the scheme also intends to cover certification costs and promote organic farming through traditional resources.

 How agriculture is selling online

 Setting up your online store is easier than you think.
 Plus, our team will be with you every step of the way should you face any concerns.
-Set up your store and reach out to buyers all over India.
+So, set up your store and reach out to buyers all over India.
 Here’s how Farmilicious did it.